 Round-Based Bracket Scoring: Options and Implications

-To conclude, let’s dive into some specific scoring systems, review some of their implications, and compare how they emphasize luck vs. skill.
+Let’s dive into some specific scoring systems, review some of their implications, and compare how they emphasize luck vs. skill.

-Last March Madness, our customers used our NCAA Bracket Picks product to create optimized brackets and multi-bracket portfolios for over 500 unique pool scoring systems.
+Our subscribers used our NCAA Bracket Picks product to create optimized brackets and multi-bracket portfolios for over 500 unique pool scoring systems.

 As you might imagine, these scoring systems ranged from the straightforward, to the complex, to the downright insane.